Koe-Thoung Temple Mrauk-U

 The temple donor King Mong Taikkha Mong Diyar, also referred to as King Tikkha or Dikkha ruling between 1553-1555 was the son of King Mong Ba Gree also known as King Min Ba Gyi or Min Bin, who ruled between 1531 and 1553, and donor to the building of the spectacular Shite thaung temple.

-Due to Koethaung Temple’s size, measuring 230 feet from east to west and 250 feet from north to south, and its closeness to Shite thaung Temple it is referred to as the “Rakhine Borobudur”, although this temple is not as large as those found at the Borobudur site in Indonesia, it is the largest temple complex in the ancient capital of Mrauk-U.
+Due to Koethaung Temple’s size, measuring 230 feet from east to west and 250 feet from north to south, and its closeness to Shite Thaung Temple it is referred to as the “Rakhine Borobudur”, although this temple is not as large as those found at the Borobudur site in Indonesia, it is the largest temple complex in the ancient capital of Mrauk-U.

-King Tikkha’s succeeded his father in 1554 and bore witness to the country’s importance as a major power.
+King Tikkha succeeded his father in 1554 and bore witness to the country’s importance as a major power.
 During his lifetime, both before, and after he succeeded his father he proved himself to be an excellent military commander who led the Arakanese navy during his father’s attempted conquests of Bengal and Tripura between 1532 and 1534, aided by Portuguese mercenaries, their navy and weapons.

 Legend and Myth Related to Koe Thaung Temple